 In October 2019, Gumbo Limbo Nature Center rescued a baby turtle that had washed up along the coastline.
 Unfortunately, due to its injuries, it did not survive.
 The rehabilitation team discovered that the tiny turtle, which would fit in the palm of your hand, had also eaten 104 tiny pieces of plastic.
-Gumbo Limbo Nature Center along with the City’s Recreation Services Department and Ocean Rescue, created a concept to encourage beachgoers to help keep our oceans plastic free.
+Recreation Service's Gumbo Limbo Nature Center and Ocean Rescue teams created a concept to encourage beachgoers to help keep our oceans plastic free.

 Grab a bucket from one of the three locations in front of a lifeguard tower